-- Depress the brake pedal or the clutch pedal (if equipped).
-This will not erase your vehicle's previously set speed, if RES/RESUME is then selected, the vehicle will return to the previously set speed. - Press the speed control OFF control.
+- Depress the brake pedal.
+This will not erase your vehicle's previously set speed, if RESUME is then selected, the vehicle will return to the previously set speed. - Press the speed control OFF control.
 This will erase your vehicle's previously set speed.